Prostate Cancer, Advanced or MetastaticSkip to the navigation

 - Swelling in the legs and feet.

 Prostate cancer is a common cancer affecting older men.
-About 16 out of 100 men in the United States will get prostate cancer, but only 3 will die because of it.
-That means about 97 out of 100 men will die of something other than prostate cancer.footnote 1
+About 13 out of 100 men in the United States will be diagnosed with prostate cancer sometime during their lifetime.footnote 1 This means that 87 out of 100 men won't be diagnosed with prostate cancer during their lifetime.

 It usually is a very slow-growing cancer that takes years to grow large enough to cause any symptoms.
 In some men, it never does cause problems.
 Sometimes, though, it grows quickly and may cause complications or death.